penumbra-zone/web/packages/bech32m/README.md

 ## Typical use

 If you're working with Penumbra bech32m strings, there's a good chance you also want to use our protobuf message types.
-The buf registry package `@buf/penumbra-zone_penumbra.bufbuild_es` is a peer dependency.

 Exported functions do not explicitly refer to those types, in order to permit production use without bundling the definitions, but all input/output will